prushton-riscv/Documentation/Processor Architecture.md

 This is the entire architecture of the processor.
 View [[RISC-V.excalidraw]] for a higher definition image
 ![[RISC-V.excalidraw]]

+Note all blue signals are sent to the second core, which is functionally the same as the primary core.

 Here are some of the key differences that I did to allow for more efficient assembly:
 * Jump address can be called from a register, processed in the ALU, and wroteback in the same cycle
 * ALU can be sourced from the immediate and the program counter, and these are on source b and a respectively